 - Variety of subscription plans

 Kinder Beauty showcases products that are made with kindness.
 They are better for your skin and for the planet, not to mention the animals that aren’t subjected to testing.
-You can also expect more sustainable packaging from the Kinder Beauty and the brands featured in boxes.
+You can also expect more sustainable packaging from Kinder Beauty and the brands featured in their boxes.

 You’ll definitely get more than $25 worth of products in your box.
 Kinder Beauty guarantees at least two full-size products in every box, and each box has a retail worth of somewhere between $75 and $165.
 Ethical products can get expensive, so the high value in these boxes is impressive, and can save customers a lot of money.